DigitalGrinnell/ISLE_docker_compose/README.md

 # ISLE_docker_compose

 This project provides a *bash* script that allows an ISLE admin to select and engage customization to ISLE using a relatively simple, structured approach.
-The script, `isle-docker-compose.sh` basically uses a "hook" approach by looking for files on an ISLE host in any directory one level below an institution's root ISLE folder, where `docker-compose.yml` exists.
-The script scans all such directories for files that fit the naming convention of: docker-compose.ORDER.NAME.yml.
+The script, `isle-docker-compose.sh` basically uses a "hook" approach by looking for files on an ISLE host in an `ISLE_docker_compose` directory in an institution's root ISLE folder, where `docker-compose.yml` exists.
+The script scans numbered subdirectories file paths that fit the naming convention of: `./ISLE_docker_compose/ORDER_NAME/docker-compose.NAME.yml.
 It subsequently builds and executes a command of the form:

-docker-compose -f docker-compose.yml -f docker-compose.00.name00.yml -f docker-compose.01.name1.yml -f docker-compose.XX.nameXX.yml up -d
+docker-compose -f docker-compose.yml -f ./ISLE_docker_compose/00_project_name/docker-compose.name00.yml -f ./ISLE_docker_compose/01_project_name/docker-compose.name01.yml -f ./ISLE_docker_compose/XX_project_name/docker-compose.nameXX.yml up -d

 Comments within the script provide a little more detail.
 Note that this project name contains *underscores*, because it is a *directory*, while the script name itself uses *dashes*, because it is a *single file*.